 Below is a partial list of appearances of Peninsula Strategies being quoted in the media and articles written by Robbie Kellman Baxter.
-The firm has been mentioned in publications ranging from the eCommerce Times to the New York Times to TechNewsWorld, and Robbie’s articles have been published in the general media, including American Venture, Marketing Profs,and Rainmaker.
+The firm has been mentioned in publications ranging from The Harvard Business Review to The New York Times to TechNewsWorld, and Robbie’s articles have been published in the general media, including American Venture, Marketing Profs,and Rainmaker.
 Some have been developed for use by a specific client, and we thank our clients for letting us reprint them here for a general audience.

 Peter Drucker and the Death of the Newspaper